 Infrastructure Reliability Key to High Return on Investment

-Size, reliability and safety are paramount in rooftop PV system design.
+Size, reliability and safety are critical in rooftop PV system design.
 To make the best use of space, reduce the cost per kWh, and ensure a long-term, stable supply of electric energy, the PC modules must be:

 - Compact to fit within limited rooftop space